laclauc/FairGraph/README.md

   3. REQUIREMENTS

-  Required packages can be installed with
+  Required packages can be installed with the following command in your terminal :

   ```
   pip install -r requirements.txt